How Not to Solve the Smoking Problem

 There’s no shortage of ideas, particularly from people who appear to have no experience in actually treating smokers, about how to solve the smoking problem.

 The piece quotes a report in which an unnamed expert says, ‘There’s never been a better time to stop smoking’.
 So last month wasn’t a good time but today is a good time?
 The best time to stop smoking is right now.
 Perhaps the expert means that these days it’s easier to quit because of all the support that’s supposed to be available.
-But even this doesn’t make sense.
-Every smoker desirous of quitting – and this very phrase begs the question that smokers actually want to quit – has himself or herself ultimately to confront the reality of never smoking again.
+That’s all very well, but every smoker desirous of quitting still has to face the reality of never smoking again.
+Why should this be so difficult?

 How marvellous!
 But who is this mysterious next person?
 And what is meant by ‘the same chance of quitting’?
 Is quitting a matter of chance?